destel/rill/README.md

 ```

-## Batching
+## Batching with Timeout
-Batching is a common pattern in stream processing, especially when dealing with external services or databases.
+When working with external services or databases, batching is a common pattern to reduce the number of requests and improve performance.
 Rill provides a **Batch** function that transforms a stream of items into a stream of batches of a specified size.
 It's also possible
 to specify a timeout, after which a batch is emitted even if it's not full.
 This is useful for keeping an application reactive
 when the input stream is slow or sparse.